 Secondary Research Projects

-Our lab is engaged in several projects designed to inform more effective ecological restoration:
+Our lab has engaged in several projects designed to inform more effective ecological restoration, including:

 The maintenance of biodiversity in a model system: Ant Coexistence and Competition in Africa (ACACIA)